 Do you have a burning billing question?
 We oftentimes receive questions from you – and there’s oftentimes overlap in the questions that you all need answers to!
 That’s why we’ve compiled a short list of questions and answers for you today to read and refer back to.
 We hope you find this helpful.
 And please let us know what questions you would add to this list – we’ll answer them in a future installment!

 How do I bill for a group visit?
-Is there a maximum number of clients who can participate in a group visit?
+What is the minimum number of clients needed to constitute a group visit?

 Answer: You can bill your group visit using CPT code 97804 – this is for a Medical Nutrition Therapy (MNT) Group Visit, which are billed in 30-minute increments.
-Yes, there is a maximum number of clients who may partake in the group session, but we’ve seen it vary by insurance company – generally, the cap is at 10 individual clients.
+Two or more clients are needed to partake in the group session.
+Some insurance companies may only cover up to a certain number of clients in a particular group session; we have seen this vary by insurance company.

 How do I bill for a husband and wife nutrition counseling session?

 Answer: You might have a scenario where a husband and wife ask you for a joint nutrition counseling session.
 If you spend 60 minutes with the husband and wife team, aim to bill 30 minutes for the husband’s visit using 97802 (if an initial visit) or 97803 (if a follow up visit), and 30 minutes for the wife’s visit (again using either 97802 or 97803).

 If another RDN has already seen a client, how do I handle billing?